elifesciences/sciencebeam-trainer-delft/README.md

 Where the label has a beginning prefix (`B-`), it will get converted to an inside prefix (`I-`) for the remaining tokens (see [IOB format](https://en.wikipedia.org/wiki/Inside%E2%80%93outside%E2%80%93beginning_(tagging))).
-At the prediction time, the model will receive the "unrolled" data, wheras the original data will get returned, with the majority label for that line (majority without prefix, a beginning prefix will be used if present).
+At the prediction time, the model will receive the "unrolled" data, wheras the original data will get returned, with the majority label for that line (majority without prefix, a beginning prefix will be used if the label has changed).

 Example: